 In Fall 2016, Michigan Physics organized the first departmental committee on diversity, equity, and inclusion (DEI), including faculty members, graduate and undergraduate students, a postdoctoral scholar, and a staff member.
 Now beginning its second year, the DEI Committee’s current projects include: conducting surveys of student experiences, expanding efforts to recruit women and students of color to our doctoral program, improving strategies for ensuring holistic admissions practices, and establishing a series of talks and workshops to help our community better understand diversity and the importance of an inclusive and cooperative climate.

-Please visit this link for more information on meeting times, updated meeting agendas, and notes on projects and plans.
+Please visit this link for more information including updated meeting agendas, and notes on projects and plans.

 Committee Vision Statement